avinashsingh/mcp-sdlc-tracker/README.md

 - `assigned_to`: Assigned to ('product' only)
 - `created_at/updated_at`: Timestamps
 - `closed_at`: Closure timestamp
+- `archived`: Boolean flag for soft deletion
+- `dependencies`: Array of epic IDs this epic depends on
+- `dependent_epics`: Array of epic IDs that depend on this epic
+- `comment_count`: Number of comments on this epic

 #### User Stories Table
 - `id`: Primary key (auto-increment)